 Just around the corner from the Cathedral with the library across the street, Moon is a cosy spot.
 There’s not much seating, which spread across two inter-connected spaces, while the staff are friendly and engaging with both regulars and visitors alike.

-December 2015: Moon Beer & Coffee closed over the summer, which is a real shame.
+December 2015: Moon Beer & Coffee closed in the summer, which is a real shame.

 You can read more of my thoughts after the gallery.

 Moon Beer and Coffee’s narrow front, with its slightly recessed door in centre, is wall-to-floor glass, making the front of the store very bright.
 In the left-hand window, and extending along the wall behind, is an L-shaped, three-person bar, while at the back, on the left-hand side, is the counter.
 Between them is a four-person, square table, while, on the right, a little recess has a padded wooden bench and two tables.
 With the exception of the recess, everywhere’s bare brick and wooden laminate flooring, with gorgeous wooden furniture throughout.
 The counter is white-tiled and wooden-topped, with just enough room for the two-group La Marzocco and the cake.
 Three grinders (house-blend, decaf and guest) are on a shelf behind the counter.